aglowacki/uProbeX/docs/tutorial01.md

 ![This is an image](https://github.com/aglowacki/uProbeX/blob/master/docs/images/uProbeX-07.png)

-There are also **Scan Regions** that you can create before and experiment.
+There are also **Scan Regions** that you can create before the experiment.

 In this demo, the first scan region in the dataset **Micro Probe Region1**, is associated with raw dataset **2xfm_009.mda**.
 If you are performing experiments at the APS, it is recommended to name your regions to the raw dataset names as a reference for the future.